-Dr LaBelle has been actively involved in the healthcare industry for 20 years, both operationally and as an investor.
+Dr LaBelle has been actively involved in the healthcare industry for over 20 years, both operationally and as an investor.
 Dr LaBelle is President at the Global Health Investment Fund (GHIF), a social impact investment fund, which manages approximately US\$108 million backed by the Gates Foundation, JP Morgan and others.
-He also serves as a director on the boards of Alydia Health, Evenovia and
+He also serves as a director on the boards of Z Optics, Evenovia, Revelation Bio and Atticus Medical.

-Atticus Medical.

 Prior to joining GHIF, Dr LaBelle was Managing Director at Tullis Health Investors and Vice President at Investor Growth Capital.
 He is a former chairman of Impulse Monitoring (acquired by Nuvasive), Exagen Inc. (NASDAQ:XGN) and a former director of Sirion Therapeutics (products acquired by Alcon and Bausch), SafeOp Surgical (acquired by AlphaTec) and KAI Pharmaceuticals (acquired by Amgen).

-As Dr Labelle is President at GHIF, a substantial shareholder of Atomo, Dr LaBelle is not considered to be an independent Director.
+As Dr LaBelle is President at GHIF, a substantial shareholder of Atomo, Dr LaBelle is not considered to be an independent Director.

-Dr LaBelle holds a Bachelor of Economics from Brigham Young University, and both
+Dr LaBelle holds a Bachelor of Economics from Brigham Young University, and MD and

-MD and MBA degrees from Columbia University.
+MBA degrees from Columbia University.